 If your employer has discriminated against you, it can make your life unbearable.

 The John W. Dalton Law Offices can zealously fight by your side against workplace discrimination.
-John Dalton is an experienced California employment discrimination attorney and a nationally recognized advocate.
+John Dalton is an experienced San Diego employment discrimination attorney and a nationally recognized advocate.
 He has dedicated his career to helping victims of discrimination like you.
 In addition to being a tireless negotiator, he is a highly knowledgeable trial lawyer with experience representing people from various backgrounds facing employment discrimination.
 Some of his successes include: